About Ti-Hua Chang (Pronounced: Tea-Wah)

-Ti-Hua Chang is an award-winning investigative reporter.
+Ti-Hua Chang is an award-winning investigative reporter and is TYT's investigative reporter on climate change.

 His reporting highlights include exposing that Rudy Giuliani situated New York City’s emergency-response center in a donor’s building at 7 World Trade Center, which collapsed on 9/11.
 Chang is especially proud of discovering four witnesses in the 1963 murder of civil rights leader Medgar Evers, which helped jail the assassin 30 years later.